kaiiam/phd/projects/metadata_planet_microbe_projects/C-DEBI/C-DEBI_notes.md

 C-DEBI data is available for download for download via the BCO-DMO for example this link https://www.bco-dmo.org/dataset/737962/data/download

+From Ben Tully we got this link for the [C-DEBI project page on BCO-DMO](https://www.bco-dmo.org/program/554979)

 We'll need to get the relevant BCO-DMO dataset accession numbers, as there are a variety of projects and we need to decide which of it will be put into planet microbe.
 Presumably the projects with non-16S omics data, and then if they have any corresponding physiochem data?
 Do we want just metagenomic data? or also 16S amplicons?